Age Limit for Limb Lengthening Surgery

 The minimum age for height increase surgery is generally considered to be 18 years old, aligning with legal adulthood and the ability to provide informed consent.
 Medically, it's closely linked to the closure of the Epiphyseal plates, commonly known as growth plates.
 These plates contribute to bone growth during childhood and typically close around the end of puberty - for girls around 13–15 years and for boys around 15–17 years.
 Once natural growth stops, this procedure becomes the only option for those who want to get taller.

 There's no strict upper age limit for this surgery.
 But, factors like overall health, bone mineral density, and bone quality are important considerations.
 Undergoing the surgery before turning 50 is advisable since bone density and health tend to decline with age.
 For those over 50, a bone density test may be necessary to assess bone health.
 Candidates should be physically fit and free from conditions such as diabetes, orthopedic issues, and heart diseases, which can extend the recovery period and increase the chance of complications.

 The ideal age for the surgery is between 20 and 45 years old.
 In this period, the body is typically at its strongest and most robust, and bone remodeling – the process of old bone being replaced by new bone – is actively ongoing.
 Beyond 40, bone mass begins to decrease gradually, making this procedure less ideal.

 Are Your Growth Plates Closed?
 Here's How to Find Out

-Growth plates appear as dark lines at the ends of bones in X-ray images.
-Once growth plates close and cartilage fully hardens into bone, the dark line disappears, indicating closed growth plates.
-To determine if your growth plates are closed, visit an orthopedic department for an X-ray.
+Growth plates show up as dark lines at the end of bones in X-ray images.
+When these plates close and the cartilage turns completely into bone, this dark line vanishes.
+This is how you know the growth plates are closed.
+To check if your growth plates are closed, you can get an X-ray at an orthopedic department.